Javascript is not enabled.

 Keep in mind

-Undocumented workers may contribute to Social Security via payroll taxes, but they are barred from accessing benefits.
-In 2022, undocumented immigrants paid $25.7 billion into Social Security that they cannot claim, according to a July 2024 report from the nonpartisan Institute on Taxation and Economic Policy.
+• Some undocumented workers do obtain Social Security numbers and pay into the system via payroll taxes, but they are barred from accessing benefits.
+In 2022, undocumented immigrants paid $25.7 billion into Social Security, according to a July 2024 report from the nonpartisan Institute on Taxation and Economic Policy.

 Unlock Access to AARP Members Edition